cocotb/cocotb/documentation/source/endian_swapper.rst

         raise tb.scoreboard.result

-We can see that this test function creates an instance of the testbench, resets the DUT by running the `coroutine` ``tb.reset()`` and then starts off any optional coroutines passed in using the keyword arguments.
+We can see that this test function creates an instance of the testbench, resets the DUT by running the coroutine ``tb.reset()`` and then starts off any optional coroutines passed in using the keyword arguments.
 We then send in all the packets from ``data_in``, ensure that all the packets have been received by waiting 2 cycles at the end.
 We read the packet count and compare this with the number of packets.
-Finally we use the ``tb.scoreboard.result`` to determine the status of the test.
-If any transactions didn't match the expected output then this member would be an instance of the ``TestFailure`` result.
+Finally we use the :any:`tb.scoreboard.result <cocotb.scoreboard.Scoreboard.result>` to determine the status of the test.
+If any transactions didn't match the expected output then this member would be an instance of the :exc:`.TestFailure` result.

 Test permutations
 ~~~~~~~~~~~~~~~~~

-Having defined a test function we can now auto-generate different permutations of tests using the ``TestFactory`` class:
+Having defined a test function we can now auto-generate different permutations of tests using the :class:`.TestFactory` class:

 .. code-block:: python